 Contact your child’s doctor immediately if your baby or child:

-- Is younger than 2 or 3 months and has a fever
+- Is younger than two or three months and has a fever;

 Questions to ask your child’s doctor

 - Should I give my child medication?
 If so, for how long and at what times of the day?